paulrobello/parllama/README.md

 ## Roadmap

 **Where we are**
-* Initial release - Maintain and create new models
+* Initial release - Find, maintain and create new models
+* Basic chat with LLM

 **Where we're going**
-* Basic chat with LLM
 * Chat history / conversation management
 * Chat with multiple models at same time to compare outputs
 * LLM tool use